wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Web/Framework/React/React-EPractices-Reference.md

 - [Dive into React codebase: Handling state changes](http://reactkungfu.com/2016/03/dive-into-react-codebase-handling-state-changes/)

-- [2017-react-reconciler-demo【Project】](https://github.com/lukebelliveau/react-reconciler-demo): A simple implementation of React's stack reconciler.
+- [2017-react-reconciler-demo #Project# ](https://github.com/lukebelliveau/react-reconciler-demo): A simple implementation of React's stack reconciler.
 This is much different from the real implementation, but demonstrates the concepts.

 - [ON THE ASYNC NATURE OF `SETSTATE` IN REACT](http://thereignn.ghost.io/on-the-async-nature-of-setstate-in-react/)